Asplenium scolopendrium: Distribution

+In East Asia, A. scolopendrium subsp. japonicum is distributed in the Russian Far East, north-eastern China and the Korean Peninsula, however it is considered as being generally rare on the mainland.
+In contrast, it is relatively abundant on many islands including the Japanese Archipelago.

 The unique dispersal of Asplenium scolopendrium has caught the attention of international botanists.
 In fact, the very existence of such varieties beg that "...these populations arose following colonization events involving a single spore".

 Habitat

 The plants grow on neutral, calcium-rich, and/or lime-rich substrates under deciduous hardwood canopies (usually sugar maples in eastern North America), including moist soil and damp crevices in old walls; they are found most commonly in shaded areas.
 Plants in full sun are usually stunted and yellowish in colour, while those in full shade are dark green and healthy.
 The disjunct populations of the North American variation in the southeastern US are found exclusively in sinkhole pits or limestone caves.
 These populations may be relics of cooler Pleistocene climates.

 Conservation

+The most recent International Union for Conservation of Nature (IUCN) assessment for The IUCN Red List of Threatened Species was conducted in 2016, with the conservation status of Asplenium scolopendrium being listed as being a species of Least Concern (LC).
+Despite the positive status, this assessment is chiefly limited to the conservation situation of A. scolopendrium in Europe, as opposed to other parts of its natural range.